CactusJuice9/Jett-Stream/README.md

 <img width="373" height="185" alt="Image" src="https://github.com/user-attachments/assets/e00ce80e-c05d-406c-a828-f04fdf9257f2" />

 3. Adjust your voltage out of your buck converter using the adjustment screw until you get to your desired voltage using a multimeter.
-I set mine to ≈ 5.7 V; however, I recommend you take your own readings out of the original Hot Octopuss Jett and use those values as over-voltage can damage the motors.
+I set mine to ≈ 5.7 V, however, I recommend you take your own readings out of the original Hot Octopuss Jett and use those values as over-voltage can damage the motors.
 4. Apply tape to the Jett Stream Buck Mount

 <img width="318" height="212" alt="Image" src="https://github.com/user-attachments/assets/0e7f21cf-08ba-47bf-b27e-39d1fb5d4c82" />